immersive-command-system/RadiationVisualization/README.md

 Sample LAMP bag can be found [here](https://drive.google.com/file/d/1Vb4Heq2FtjIED0b3o-n2PA6WCDHOH-i3/view).

+Note that ROSBridge only has a linux install at the moment.
+Please use a Linux VM or use Windows Subsystem for Linux.

 ## How to Use the Python Scripts in ‘LBL’ Folder (HD5 Data Over Network)

 **Unity Side -** An example of this has been created and saved in “Scenes/Visualization.unity”.